ryan4yin/nixos-and-flakes-book/docs/nixpkgs/overriding.md

 }
 ```

-Instead of override the function's parameters, we can also override the attributes of the Derivation created by `stdenv.mkDerivation`.
+Instead of overriding the function's parameters, we can also override the attributes of the Derivation created by `stdenv.mkDerivation`.

 Take `pkgs.hello` as an example, first check the source code of this package through the method we mentioned earlier: